 And that definitely includes networking on site at the conference.

 While networking can always seem intimidating, it’s something all of our attendees have mastered on site and have been able to take advantage of for their own professional development, and you should too.
-If you’re looking for ways to brush up your networking skills, we’ve got you covered with the tips below to make sure you don’t lose out on any opportunities next month.
+If you’re looking for ways to brush up your networking skills, we’ve got you covered with the tips below to make sure you don’t lose out on any opportunities.

 Nail down your elevator pitch.

-When you’re in a room with 500 other women, be it at the conference or even at our attendee happy hour May 6th, you’re going to have to nail down your elevator pitch.
+When you’re in a room with 500 other women, you’re going to have to nail down your elevator pitch.
 Make it concise and straight to the point.
-No beating around the bush and no overtly selling yourself.
+No beating around the bush, and no overtly selling yourself.
 BS tends to reek in a crowded environment.

 Put your best foot forward.

-Our next tip comes from our friends at Tulip who know a thing or two about making a first impression.
-Put your best foot forward!
 When you feel your best, other people take notice.
 No matter how big or small you are in your career, as long as you continue to engage and ensure that your strategy is always to make a lasting impression, you will see that people will be more inclined to establish a deeper connection with you.
-Confidence is contagious…and while it may seem simple, a smile goes a long way - it's hard to hate a smile!
+Confidence is contagious… and while it may seem simple, a smile goes a long way — it’s hard to hate a smile!

 Practice makes perfect.